tomdevisser/howler/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/howler/` directory, or install it through the WordPress plugins screen.
+1. Upload the plugin files to the `/wp-content/plugins/site-feedback/` directory, or install it through the WordPress plugins screen.
 2. Activate the plugin through the ‘Plugins’ screen in WordPress.
-3. Go to Settings → Howler to configure your Trello or custom email address.
+3. Go to Settings → Site Feedback to configure your Trello or custom email address.
-4. Optionally go to Tools → Howler Cleanup to bulk-delete feedback screenshots.
+4. Optionally go to Tools → Site Feedback Cleanup to bulk-delete feedback screenshots.

 == Frequently Asked Questions ==

 = Can I use this without Trello? =
 Yes!
-You can configure Howler to send feedback to any email address.
+You can configure Site Feedback to send feedback to any email address.

 = Will screenshots show up in the Media Library? =
 By default, yes.
 You can hide them via the plugin settings.